-Achieving the aspirational goals in Table 1 will require investigation of four focus areas including (1) maximizing current capabilities and instrumentation; (2) expanding current instrumentation network; (3) identifying capabilities that exist but are not currently applied to tsunami, and (4) identifying new capabilities that require development.
+Specific aspirational targets of the ODTP related to tsunami detection, analysis and forecasting are given in Table 1, and achieving these targets will require investigation of four focus areas including (a) Maximizing current capabilities and instrumentation, (b) Expanding current capabilities and instrumentation (c) Identifying capabilities that exist but are not currently applied to tsunami, and (d) Identifying new capabilities that require development.
 For each focus area it will be necessary to estimate the quantitative improved accuracy and timeliness in relation to the aspirational targets to justify implementation.